November 2, 2020 - Meagan Palmer

 Why is my claim taking so long to process?

 Even if you’ve done all the suggestions above, sometimes claims can take time to process.
 They are analyzed on a case-by-case basis after all!
 Usually, claims can take up to 30 days to process.
-However, with so many trips cancelled this year, that means a lot of claims that some providers are still catching up with.
+However, with so many trips cancelled due to COVID-19, that means a lot of claims that some providers are still catching up with.

 If it’s been a while since you’ve filed your claim and you haven’t received any notice from the provider about progress, it might be a good idea to reach out to them to check the status of the claim.
 Or if you’ve purchased your travel insurance policy with Yonder, reach out to our team and we’d be happy to look into it for you!